 - Pinus Pumila Glauca (2)

 - Larix Kaempferi

 - Fagus Syl.
 Reversi Major ‘Purple Fountain‘

-Needless to say, a hot dry month is never a good time to be planting trees and shrubs!
-It’s about the worst possible time in fact.
+Needless to say, a hot, dry month is never a good time to be planting trees and shrubs!
+It’s about the worst possible time, in fact.
 Weather systems are completely unpredictable anymore.
 I’m sure you can relate!
-I’ve been doing my bit to keep them alive until Mother Nature can deliver some soaking rain, until then, it’s just me and hose. 🙂
+I’ve been doing my bit to keep them alive until Mother Nature can deliver some soaking rain, until then, it’s just me and the hose. 🙂